Lloyd James (footballer): Forest Green Rovers

 On 4 July 2018 he signed for League Two side Forest Green Rovers from Exeter for an undisclosed fee, agreeing a two-year contract.
 On 11 December 2019, James joined National League side Torquay United on a one-month loan deal.
 On 28 February 2020, James left Forest Green Rovers after his contract was terminated by mutual consent.

-Bath City
+Later career

 In February 2020, James signed for National League South side Bath City following his release from Forest Green Rovers.

-Taunton Town

 On 17 December 2021, James joined Southern League Premier Division South side Taunton Town on loan for the remainder of the 2021–22 season.
 Having helped Taunton Town to promotion, James joined the club on a permanent basis in June 2022.

-Yate Town

 On 21 June 2024, James joined Southern League Division One South side Yate Town on a one year deal.

-In June 2025, James signed a one year contract extension with Yate Town.
+On 6 June 2026, James left Yate Town after the expiry of his contract.